dtandersen/factorio-lan-vagrant/README.md

 This guide provides instructions to setup a Factorio server on a VirtualBox virtual machine (VM).
 Vagrant is used to create an Ubuntu VM with Docker installed.
 The [dtandersen/docker_factorio_server](https://github.com/dtandersen/docker_factorio_server) container is loaded into Docker.

+The intended audience is users with basic familiarity with the command line.

 # Usage

 ## Before you begin